dankelleher/glass/README.md

 			    imageurl = <URL to an image representing your app>
 			    home {
     				controller = <controller and...>
-				    action = <action to direct to after user has been authorised by Google OAuth2>
+    				action = <action to direct to after user has been authorised by Google OAuth2 (optional.
+Will default to a simple "connected" message>
 			    }
 			    oauth {
     				clientid = <client ID provided by Google>
     				clientsecret = <client secret provided by Google>
 			    }
 		    }
 	    }